influxdata/influxdb-client-js/influxdb-client.fluxtablecolumn.index.md

 ## FluxTableColumn.index property

-Index of this column in the row array
+Index of this column in a row array.

 <b>Signature:</b>